Add a variety of promotion types to your site - BOGO, 1+2, each Nth, discount steps, bundles, category tiers and more!

 - 1+2 on glasses frames (the two cheapest among the three will get discounted)

 - Receive 20% discount on buying two pairs of jeans

-The Additional Promotions extension makes it possible to create flexible bundles.
-Give your customer a good price (or a discount) when he buys one (or few) products from category A, with one (or few) products from category B (and even maybe with one or few products from category C or D).
+The Additional Promotions extension makes it possible to create flexible bundle discounts.
+Give your customer a discount when he buys a product A, with product B and product C.

 Examples of promotions – Bundles